Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README/TESTING.md

 See a visual aid that my payment is in process
 ![Processing screen](./images/test_images/image_13.png)

-### 3. Frequent user - as a frequent user i would like to
+### 3. Frequent user - as a frequent user I would like to

 See my previous orders
 ![My account](./images/test_images/image_14.png)

-Update my profile imformation
+Update my profile information
 ![Account page](./images/test_images/image_14.png)

 Have my order info pre-populated